brimdata/zed/docs/lake/design.md

 To solve this problem, the Zed lake design follows the the [LSM](https://en.wikipedia.org/wiki/Log-structured_merge-tree) design pattern.
-Since each segment is stored in sorted order, a total order over a collection of segment (e.g., the collection coming from a specific set of commits) can be produced by executing a sorted scan and rewriting the results back to the pool in a new commit.
+Since records in each segment are stored in sorted order, a total order over a collection of segment (e.g., the collection coming from a specific set of commits) can be produced by executing a sorted scan and rewriting the results back to the pool in a new commit.
 In addition, the segments comprising the total order